top of page

 Mary Wollstonecraft (1759-1797), an 18th-century British woman writer and early feminist, wrote about the place of women within society.
 Thoughts on the Education of Daughters: with reflections on female conduct, in the more important duties of life, was published in 1787.
 It is a “conduct” book, part of a new genre that became popular in Britain between 1760 and 1820, that advised on social norms and ideals.

 Thoughts informed women and girls of the new middle class about proper female education, emphasizing morality and etiquette, and providing basic child-rearing instructions.
-The target audience was mothers, young women, and teachers, and discusses a woman's education from infancy through marriage.
+The target audience was mothers, young women, and teachers It discusses a woman's education from infancy through marriage.

-Wollstonecraft has been criticized by modern feminists because she gives no other life course than a woman being a mother or teacher.
+Modern feminists criticize Wollstonecraft for giving no other life course than a woman being a mother or teacher.
 In Thoughts, she states that if a woman must provide for herself, she has little chance of being fulfilled.
 Paraphrased, "As a companion to an old rich cousin, the servants think she is a spy, while those above her always remind her of her inferiority.
 Teachers are treated as upper servants, only with more work, and being a governess is no better."

 bottom of page